sleconf/sleconf-www/2024/ArtifactEvaluation.md

 * Artifact Notification: Mon 30 Sep 2024

 ###  Further Information
-For further information on the artifact evaluation of SLE 2024, feel free to contact the artifact evaluation chairs by email.
+For further information on the artifact evaluation of SLE 2024, feel free to contact the artifact evaluation chairs when they have been announced.